 - Routing steps are costed based on setup hours, run hours per unit or machine hours per unit

-- Labor and overhead costs can be optionally be calculated based on standard work center labor and overhead rates
+- Labor and overhead costs can optionally be calculated based on standard work center labor and overhead rates

 - Actual costs can be compared to either current or other standard costs